foziaali1122/Deep-learning-CNN-Cifar-10-/README.md

 ---

-🚀 Training Results
+##🚀 Training Results
+-MetricTrainingValidation
-MetricTrainingValidationAccuracy~85%~80%Loss↓ steadily↓ steadily
+-Accuracy~85%~80%Loss↓ steadily↓ steadily
-📈 Accuracy and Loss graphs show consistent learning over 10 epochs.
+-📈 Accuracy and Loss graphs show consistent learning over 10 epochs.

-📊 Visualization
-Example prediction on test data:
-Actual: Cat
-Predicted: Cat ✅

 ---

+##📊 Visualization
+-Example prediction on test data:
+-Actual: Cat
+-Predicted: Cat ✅

+---

-💫 Author
+##💫 Author
 👩‍💻 Fozia
 📬 Data Science Enthusiast | Machine Learning Learner
 ⭐ If you like this project, don’t forget to give it a star on GitHub!